Kavan (film): Plot

-With nowhere else to go, Thilak, Malar, Jagan, Nishandhini and Aarthi take up jobs with Muthamizh TV, a struggling local news channel run by Mayilvaganan.
-Thilak goes to the village and reports on how the villagers are affected as a result of the pesticide factory and telecasts it on Muthamizh.
+With nowhere else to go, Thilak, Malar, Jagan, Nishandhini, and Aarthi take up jobs with Muthamizh TV, a struggling local news channel run by Mayilvaganan.
+Thilak goes to the village and reports on how the villagers are affected due to the pesticide factory and telecasts it on Muthamizh.
 He also makes Abdul and Kalpana reveal their side of the story and also gets that telecasted along with a video showing Dheeran assaulting him at the Zen One studio.
-With Zen One as well as Dheeran now exposed, Kalyan decides to take revenge on Thilak by orchestrating a bomb blast with the help of Dheeran at the DC's office and putting the blame on Abdul, who was present at the Collector's Office minutes before the bomb exploded, thereby sensationalising it as a "terrorist attack".
+With Zen One as well as Dheeran now exposed, Kalyan decides to take revenge on Thilak by orchestrating a bomb blast with the help of Dheeran at the DC's office and blaming Abdul, who was present at the Collector's Office minutes before the bomb exploded, thereby sensationalising it as a "terrorist attack".
 He also frames Thilak, Malar, and Muthamizh as co-conspirators, leading to Muthamizh being blacked out by the Central Government.

 On the run, Thilak manages to capture a video of Abdul revealing that he was not involved in any terrorist attack and was framed by Dheeran and Zen One.
 Thilak also records a video showing Ashok and the police orchestrating a fake encounter to kill Abdul.
-He manages to get both videos telecasted on Zen One itself with the help of Jagan, Aarthi and Nishandhini, who have rejoined Zen One TV as part of Thilak's plan to expose Kalyan and Dheeran, as well as his former boss Pillai, the chief editor at Zen One who had suffered in silence against the atrocities committed by the Zen One management.
-Having been exposed completely, Kalyan and Dheeran, who are at the Muthamizh studio, boldly admit their crimes to Thilak and defend themselves, but unfortunately for them, their confession is recorded by the Police Commissioner, who was working undercover in Muthamizh.
+He manages to get both videos telecast on Zen One itself with the help of Jagan, Aarthi, and Nishandhini, who have rejoined Zen One TV as part of Thilak's plan to expose Kalyan and Dheeran, as well as his former boss Pillai, the chief editor at Zen One who had suffered in silence against the atrocities committed by the Zen One management.
+Having been exposed completely, Kalyan and Dheeran, who are at the Muthamizh studio, boldly admit their crimes to Thilak and defend themselves.
+Unfortunately for them, their confession is recorded by the Police Commissioner, who was working undercover in Muthamizh.
 Kalyan and Dheeran are arrested.
-Thilak, Mayilvaganan, Malar, Jagan, Pillai, Nisha and Aishwarya celebrate their victory.
+Thilak, Mayilvaganan, Malar, Jagan, Pillai, Nisha, and Aishwarya celebrate their victory.

 Production

-Development

 After the release of Anegan director K. V. Anand expressed his desire to commence his next film, which is said to be on the lines of the directors own Ko.
 The project was confirmed on 22 March 2016.
 This marked the third collaboration of K. V. Anand with AGS Entertainment producing.

-Casting
+The script was co-written by Kabilan Vairamuthu along with Anand's favourite duo, Subha (Suresh and Balakrishnan).
 The film stars filmmaker-actor T. Rajendar, who returned as an actor after a gap of ten years since he acted in a full-fledged role.
 He considered the role to reflect his "real" self of soft-spoken, contrary to his reputation for speaking powerfully.
-Madonna Sebastian is the lead actress and Hiphop Tamizha have been roped in to compose music.
-Also actor Akashdeep Saigal who was last seen in Anand's Ayan (2009) was signed on to play a key role in the film he joined the filming from August 2016.
+Akashdeep Saigal, whose last Tamil film was Anand's Ayan (2009) was signed on to play a key role, making a comeback.